ObjectPascal-Community/1brc-ObjectPascal/entries/dcornelius/README.md

 - **TDictionary** - as each line is read, create an object and add it to a `TDictionary` collection; if an entry already exists for a city, update it instead of adding.
 This was simple to implement but since `TDictionary` doesn't have a sort method, after this list is built, another list must be created to sort them.
 - **TStringList** - this is a really simple implementation but requires a lot of memory because the `LoadFromFile` method is used to read in all rows before processing them.
 Then a second TStringList is used to collate and sort the data. *NOTE: This method results in an immediate Range Check Error!
 The documentation on TStringList says it'll handle over a billion records--but the LoadFromFile function does not!!*
 - **In-Memory Table** - another approach I thought I'd try was to load all the data into an in-memory table and use local SQL to query the data.
-I didn't expect this to be the most efficient method (it actually turned out to be the slowest by far) but I did learn some cool things about FireDAC.
+This also takes a lot of memory and I didn't expect this to be the most efficient method (it actually turned out to be the slowest by far) but I did learn some cool things about FireDAC.

 ## Compiler